Phrogz/visual-scxml-editor/README.md

 ## Features

-* Side-by-side editing allows you to edit either the XML code or the graphics and have the other reflect the changes
+* Parallel editing allows you to modify either the XML code or the graphics and have the other reflect the changes
-* Selecting states and transitions highlights them in the text editor, making then easy to find for hand-editing or detailed inspection
 * Visual changes are stored in a custom namespace that does not affect SCXML operation
 * Visualization goes beyond just states and transition flow:
   * See which states have actions performed on entry or exit
   * See which transitions execute actions
   * See which transitions have conditions guarding them, or have no condition or event at all.
   * See transitions that just execute an action, but don't leave the state.
 * Visually differentiates transitions with actions
 * Visually differentiates transitions with conditions
+* Selecting graphical objects highlights them in the text editor, making them easy to find for hand-editing or detailed inspection
 * Default visual style matches the current VS Code theme
   * Customization of state colors allows for additional information to be conveyed
-* Inspector palette supports authoring of custom actions (requires custom elements in SCXML)
+* Inspector palette supports authoring of custom actions ([see below](#authoring-custom-executable-actions) for details)
-* Route of transitions around states via waypoints;
+* Route transitions around states via waypoints
-  rounded corners make it clear when transitions turn versus cross another.
+  * Currently requires hand-editing the XML attribute to inject waypoints;
+    see the [documentation on visualization attributes](docs/attributes.md#transitions) for details

 ## Instructions